Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Video - Floor on the ground with expanded clay backfill

-open cell structureThere is both open and closed cell structureFibers randomly arranged in vertical and horizontal directions
+Open cell structureThere is both open and closed cell structureFibers randomly located in vertical and horizontal directions

-Poor moisture permeabilityAlmost impervious to moistureAlmost does not absorb moisture
+Poor moisture permeabilityAlmost impermeable to moistureAlmost does not absorb moisture

 Lightweight materialLightweight materialMedium-light material